Fokas method for linear convection-diffusion equation with time-dependent coefficients and its extension to other evolution equations: Integral representation formula for weak solutions

-and $\partial D_t$ as the boundary of $D_t$ in the complex plane.
-It's orientation is fixed so that as it is traversed $D_t$ remains at the left of it.
-It can be shown that the second integral in \eqref{firstinverse} can be deformed to $\partial D_t^+$ and the third integral to $-\partial D_t^-$.
-Furthermore by defining
+To eliminate the unknowns we first introduce a particular region in the complex plane via the assignment $D_t:=\{k\in\mathbb{C}\,|\,\text{Re}(\omega(k,t))<0\}$ and $\partial D_t$ as the boundary of $D_t$ in the complex plane.
+It's orientation is fixed so that as it is traversed $D_t$ remains at the left of it, see figure \ref{fig:domain}.
+The above definition implies that for every fixed $t\in(0,T)$ the contours $\partial D_t^\pm$ are suitable for following the standard procedure of the Fokas method.
+Namely, the second integral in \eqref{firstinverse} can be deformed to $\partial D_t^+$ and the third integral to $-\partial D_t^-$.
+Furthermore by defining we obtain